bw0rth/pync/docs/source/common/network-testing.rst

    GET / HTTP/1.1

-If all goes well, the server should respond with a HTTP 200 OK status along with the contents of the requested web page
-(index.html in this case):
+If all goes well, the server should respond with a HTTP 200 OK status along with any HTTP headers and the contents of the requested web page (index.html in this case):

 .. code-block:: sh